Energy Excursions

 Incorrect

-What is the difference in total water consumed between the current energy mix (Part B) and the proposed one that you calculated (Part D)?
+What is the difference in total water consumed between the 2021 energy mix (Table B) and the proposed one that you calculated (Table D)?

 Incorrect